pantheon-systems/documentation/source/content/guides/quicksilver/05-asana.md

 anchorid: asana
 ---

-This section provides information on how to integrate Asana with Pantheon using Quicksilver.
+This section provides information on how to use Quicksilver to integrate Asana with Pantheon.

-[Asana](https://asana.com) is a flexible project management tool which helps teams to collaborate on projects in either an waterfall or kanban framework.
-It allows for projects to be spun up and managed quickly and easily, and has an extremely well designed user interface.
+[Asana](https://asana.com) is a flexible project management tool that helps teams collaborate on projects in either an waterfall or kanban framework.
+You can spin up and manage projects quickly and easily with the Asana user interface.

-In this guide, we are using Asana to manage a website project on Pantheon.
-When changes are pushed to Pantheon that include the Asana task's unique ID, the commit message will appear within the task.
+The sections below provide steps on how to use Asana to manage a website project on Pantheon.
+You can push changes that include the Asana task's unique ID to Pantheon, and the commit message will appear within the task.

 ## Before You Begin
 Be sure that you: